Azure/azure-sdk-for-js/CONTRIBUTING.md

 ### Prerequisites

+With GitHub's Codespaces, the container already has all prerequisites installed.
+You can create a codespace in Visual Studio Code by following the instructions [here](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/using-codespaces-in-visual-studio-code).

-If you do not use github's Codespaces, make sure you have the prerequisites installed and available on your `$PATH`:
+If you prefer to setup your own environment instead, make sure you have these prerequisites installed and available on your `$PATH`:

 - Git
 - Node 8.x or higher